AntiCodeer/java_DSA/README.md

 - Q9.
 Take integer inputs till the user enters 0 and print the sum of all numbers
 - Q10.
 Take integer inputs till the user enters 0 and print the largest number from all.
 - Q11.
 Factorial Program In Java.
 - Q12.
-Calculate Average Of N Numbers
+Calculate Average Of N Numbers.
 - Q13.
-Calculate Power of a Numbers
+Calculate Power of a Numbers.
 - Q14.
-Calculate Ncr & Npr
+Calculate Ncr & Npr.
 - Q15.
-Reverse A String In Java
+Reverse A String In Java.
 - Q16.
-HCF and LCM Of Two Numbers Program
+HCF and LCM Of Two Numbers Program.
 - Q17.
-Check the No of Vowel And Consonent in A String
+Check the No of Vowel And Consonent in A String.
+- Q18.
+Check if a number is Perfect No or Not.